OUR RANGE OF SERVICES

 Localizing Culture

 Localization takes into account cultural preferences in colors, symbols, numbers, and societal norms and beliefs.
-For example, while red represents danger in Western societies, it also represents luck in Chinese culture.
+For example, while red represents danger in Western societies, it represents luck in Chinese culture.
 An excellent example is the stock symbol (ticker) often used by stock traders, where red represents falling stock prices in the USA but indicates increasing stock prices in China.
+At CTS, we ensure that our Mandarin translation services include cultural adaptation to resonate effectively with the target audience.

 Localizing Numbers

-Large numbers in Chinese are counted in units of ten thousand called Wàn (Maan6 in Cantonese).
+Large numbers in Chinese are counted in units of ten thousand called Wàn.
 For example, one hundred thousand is localized as ten Wàn (ten sets of ten thousand).
 From our experience, incorrect localization of numbers is one of the most common Chinese translation errors.

 Localizing Dates and Currency